 Got a backyard?
 Great, but your dog will still benefit from regular dog park visits (as long as they’re healthy and updated on vaccines).

 Dog parks are plentiful in most urban spaces, so you should be able to find the perfect one for you and your pup.

 If you’re at work all day and your dog is left to hang out at the apartment alone, they’ll need mental stimulation to help prevent boredom.

 Luckily, there are tons of resources to keep your dog entertained and engaged all day long:

 - At the most basic level, consider trying out a classic KONG toy that dispenses treats throughout the day (slip some dog-friendly peanut butter inside to make it last longer).

 - For even more stimulation, teach your dog to use a puzzle toy.
 Companies like Nina-Ottosson make fun and interactive dog toys that release treats when puzzles are solved.

-- Or, if you want to go all-out, engage with your dog while you’re at work with a pet webcam and treat dispenser.
-Now, before you laugh, think about it.
+- Or, if you want to go all out, engage with your dog while you’re at work with a pet webcam and treat dispenser.

 Pet webcams and treat dispensers let you: